-You and your organization should take an interest in these developments.
+You and your organization should take an interest in these developments and yes there are HR legal concerns over AI.
 The moral and ethical concerns associated with the application of AI are something we must all understand in the coming years.
 Ignorance of AI capabilities and ramifications can no longer be an excuse.

-Sumser explains how this new legislation will add obligations and restrictions beyond existing GDPR requirements.
+Sumser explains how this new legislation will add obligations and restrictions beyond existing GDPR requirements and that there is legislation applicable to human resource machine learning.
 The expectation is that legal oversight will arise that may expose liability to People Analytic users and their vendors.
 These regulations may bode poorly for People Analytics providers.
-It is worth your while to review how your current vendor addresses the three primary topics from these regulations:
+It is worth your while to review what is being drafted related to machine learning and the law as well as how your current vendor addresses the three primary topics from these regulations:

 - Fairness – This can address both training data used in your predictive model as well as the model itself.
 Potential bias toward things like gender or race may be obvious, but hidden bias often exists.
 Your vendor should identify biased data and allow you to either remove it or debias it.